mariazevedo88/travels-java-api/README.md

 `GET/financial/v1/statistics`

-This endpoint returns the statistics based on the transactions created.
+This end-point returns the statistics based on the transactions created.

 **Returns:**